X&Y: Commercial performance

-Despite being leaked a week before release, X&Y became the best-selling album of 2005 worldwide, accumulating over 8.3 million copies while the overall music industry saw a three per cent drop in sales.
-By the end of 2006, it had already surpassed 9.9 million according to EMI.
-The album debuted at number-one on the UK Albums Chart with 464,471 copies sold, becoming Coldplay's third consecutive chart-topping debut and the third biggest opening week of the country's history at the time.
-As of 2011, X&Y is the sixth fastest-selling record in the United Kingdom, behind Take That, The Beatles, Ed Sheeran, Oasis and Adele.
+Despite leaking a week before release, X&Y reached number one in 32 countries worldwide.
+It became the best-selling album of 2005 with over 8.3 million copies shifted globally, while the overall music industry saw a three per cent drop in sales.
+On iTunes, it was the first time a digital pre-order topped the charts in all of the 19 countries the store was available.
+In March 2006, EMI stated that the record had already moved 9.9 million copies.
+It debuted atop the UK Albums Chart with 464,471 units, becoming Coldplay's third chart-topping work and the third-biggest opening week in the country's history at the time.
+As of January 2025, X&Y remains the sixth-fastest-selling album in the United Kingdom, behind Take That, the Beatles, Ed Sheeran, Oasis and Adele.